nostop8/interview-homework/backend/README.md

 The API is built using Express.js and Prisma / SQlite, with Zod for input validation.
 It includes integration tests using Jest, Supertest and test instance of SQlite database to ensure the functionality of the product endpoints.

+Note: The app is designed to be run in a development environment with a SQLite database.
+It is not intended for production use without further modifications, e.g. switching to a more rubust database like PostgreSQL or MySQL.
+It would also require additional security measures, such as authentication and authorization, to be production-ready.

 ## Instructions

 1. Clone the repository.